 Five Common Types of Domestic Abuse That Impact a Divorce Case

 Even when spouses agree on ending their marriage and getting a divorce, heated disagreements can arise during the legal process.
-Some divorce proceedings are more contentious than others, particularly if there are disputes over money, property, or children involved.
-Unfortunately, the loss of control your former partner is likely experiencing and the strong emotions involved can end up revealing a darker side of his or her nature.
+Some divorce proceedings are more contentious than others, particularly if there are disputes over money, property, or children.
+Unfortunately, the loss of control your former partner is likely experiencing and the strong emotions involved can end up revealing a darker side of their nature.
 Even if domestic abuse was never a factor in your marriage, it could become an issue during your divorce.

 Common Abusive Behaviors During Divorce

 Under Section 2A:34-2 of the New Jersey Statutes, extreme cruelty and acts of violence are grounds for obtaining a divorce in the state.
 However, there are plenty of times when this type of behavior does not happen during the marriage, but instead becomes an issue in divorce proceedings.

 Domestic abuse is generally about wanting to have control of the victim and influencing his or her actions or behaviors.
 In resolving divorce-related issues such as marital property division, alimony, or child custody and support, emotions like anger, fear, and frustration can cause a once-rational spouse to act out in potentially abusive ways.
 Behaviors you may end up encountering in your former spouse include:

 - Sexual abuse

 Name-calling and put downs are common tactics among domestic abusers.
 The intent is often to manipulate you or get you to doubt yourself.
 Unfortunately, it is a tactic frequently employed when attempting to negotiate divorce settlements.

 Having our experienced New Jersey divorce attorney on your side can prevent this from occurring!
 We can deal directly with your spouse’s legal counsel, minimizing your interactions and monitoring all communications.